kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 The new route has a very streamlined credit route, since we no longer need 8500 credits for the CNS Strength Enhancer.
 Because of this, we make do with 5 shopping trips during the run, though with a random Alacrity on Endar Spire we can skip one of those shopping trips.
 Our shopping is as follows:

 *1. Larrim on Taris*
-- Sell: Nonessential items to reach ~1014 Credits
+- Sell: Nonessential items to reach ~1374 Credits
-- Buy: 1x Computer Spike, 1x Sonic Grenade, 2x Concussion Grenade, 1x Frag Grenade, 1x Battle Stimulant (792 Credits total)
+- Buy: 2x Computer Spike, 2x Concussion Grenade (726 Credits total)

 *2: Zelka Forn on Taris*
-- Buy: 4x Adrenal Alacrity (200 Credits total)
+- Buy: 3x Adrenal Alacrity (150 Credits total)

+*3: Igear on Taris*
+- Buy: 2x Computer Spike, 2-3x Frag Grenade (494-554 Credits)

-*3. Selkath Merchant on Manaan*
+*4. Selkath Merchant on Manaan*
-- Buy: 1x Hyper Battle Stimulant, 2-3x Hyper-Adrenal Strength (4-500 Credits total)
+- Buy: 1x Hyper Battle Stimulant, 2x Hyper-Adrenal Strength, 2x Adrenal Alacrity (500 Credits total)

-*4. Mic'Tunan'Jus Orgu on Tatooine*
+*5. Mic'Tunan'Jus Orgu on Tatooine*
-- Sell: Unneeded Items to reach ~6066 Credits
+- Sell: Unneeded Items to reach ~6148 Credits
-- Buy: 4x Life Support Pack, Nerve Amplifier Belt, 1x Adrenal Alacrity, 1x Adrenal Strength, Bantha Fodder (1701 Credits total)
+- Buy: 4x Life Support Pack, Nerve Amplifier Belt, 1x Adrenal Stamina, Bantha Fodder (1651 Credits total)

-*5. Czerka Shop on Korriban*
+*6. Czerka Shop on Korriban*
 - Buy: 10x Life Support Pack, 5x Echani Battle Stimulant, 5x All Hyper Adrenal Stimulants, 2x Hyper Battle Stimulant (4400 Credits total)

 We get most of our credits for the Tatooine and Korriban shopping trips from selling the Cardio Power System that we get as reward for completing "Mission for the Republic" for Roland Wann on Manaan.
 The rest comes from selling the items we've accumulated up to that point; we loot one or two optional things to get enough credits for all the medpacs and stims we need.

 ### Skipping Zelka

-If you get a random Adrenal Alacrity drop from either Trask or the Sith Commander on the Endar Spire (1 in 240 chance for each for 0.83% chance total), it is possible to skip shopping with Zelka completely, saving approximately 11 seconds.
-If this is done, the next two shopping trips change as follows:
+If you get a random Adrenal Alacrity drop from either Trask or the Sith Commander on the Endar Spire (1 in 240 chance on each, for a 0.83% chance total), it is possible to skip shopping with Zelka completely, saving approximately 11 seconds.
+If this is done, the Taris shopping route should be modified as follows:

-- *Selkath Merchant on Manaan*
-  - Buy: 2x Adrenal Alacrity, 1x Hyper Battle Stimulant, 2-3x Hyper-Adrenal Strength, 1x Hyper-Adrenal Stamina (6-700 Credits total)
-- *Mic'Tunan'Jus Orgu on Tatooine*
+- *Larrim*
+  - Buy: 2x Computer Spikes, 2x Concussion Grenades, 1x Battle Stimulant (so just the Battle Stimulant extra)
+- *Zelka* is skipped entirely
-  - Sell: Unneeded Items
+- *Igear*
-  - Buy: 4x Life Support Pack, Nerve Amplifier Belt, Bantha Fodder (1601 Credits total)
-  - This is the same shopping trip as above but omits purchasing the two stimulants, since you've already bought them on Manaan
+  - Buy: 2x Computer Spikes, 3-4x Frag Grenades (you can always afford 3, and can buy 4 if you have enough credits)

 The detailed route below will describe how to use your stims if you do get the random Alacrity drop.